kajal1913061/Email-Spam-Classification/README.md

 8. Deploy

 # Tech stack Used

-1. scikit-learn
+1.scikit-learn
 2.pandas
-3.nump
+3.numpy
-4.streamlit
+4. streamlit

 # To run application use command in cmd
 streamlit run spamDetector.py